roppenheimer/AndroidAPS-alt-Guide/docs/pages/Sensitivity-detection-and-COB.md

 ### Sensitivity AAPS

-Sensitivity is calculated the same way as Oref0 but you can specify how far back in time the algorithm will look.
-Minimal carbs absorption is calculated from the maximum carbs absorption time specified in the preferences.
+Sensitivity is calculated the same way as Oref0 but you can specify how far back in time the algorithm will look rather than having to accept the 24hr figure.
+The minimum rate of  carbs absorption is calculated from the maximum carbs absorption time specified in the preferences.
 So our two settings are:

   * Meal max absorption time (h)
   * Interval for autosense (h)